 - 1/4 cup fine desiccated coconut (applied after marinating)

-This can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.
-Alternatively, it can be made without the apple cider vinegar as a dry rub.
+The ingredients can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.
+Alternatively, the jerky can be made without the apple cider vinegar as a dry rub instead.

 Preparing the meat: